 Maps and geospatial data

 When I first started learning R, I considered it a tool for working with numbers, not shapes, so I was surprised when I saw people using it to make maps.
-For example, Abdoul Madjid, a developer, used R to make a map that visualizes rates of COVID-19 in the United States in 2021.
+For example, developer Abdoul Madjid used R to make a map that visualizes rates of COVID-19 in the United States in 2021.

-You might think you need specialized mapmaking software like ArcGIS to make maps, but it’s an expensive tool, and while Excel has added support for map making in recent years, its features are limited (for example, you can’t use it to make maps based on street addresses).
+You might think you need specialized mapmaking software like ArcGIS to make maps, but it’s an expensive tool.
+And while Excel has added support for map making in recent years, its features are limited (for example, you can’t use it to make maps based on street addresses).
 Even QGIS, an open source tool similar to ArcGIS, still requires learning new skills.

-Using R for map-making is more flexible than using Excel, less expensive than using ArcGIS, and based on syntax you already know.
+Using R for mapmaking is more flexible than using Excel, less expensive than using ArcGIS, and based on syntax you already know.
 It also lets you perform all of your data manipulation tasks with one tool and apply the principles of high-quality data visualization discussed in Chapter 2.
-In this chapter, we’ll work with simple features geospatial data, then walk through Madjid’s code to understand how he created this map.
-We’ll also discuss where to find geospatial data and how to use it to make your own maps.
+In this chapter, you’ll work with simple features of geospatial data and examine Madjid’s code to understand how he created this map.
+You’ll also learn where to find geospatial data and how to use it to make your own maps.

 A Brief Primer on Geospatial Data

 You don’t need to be a GIS expert to make maps, but you do need to understand a few things about how geospatial data works, starting with its two main types: vector and raster.
 Vector data uses points, lines, and polygons to represent the world.
 Raster data, which often comes from digital photographs, ties each pixel in an image to a specific geographic location.
-Vector data tends to be easier to work with, and we’ll be using it exclusively in this chapter.
+Vector data tends to be easier to work with, and you’ll be using it exclusively in this chapter.

 In the past, working with geospatial data meant mastering competing standards, each of which required learning a different approach.
-Today, though, most people use the simple features model for working with vector geospatial data (often abbreviated as sf), which is easier to understand.
-For example, I can import simple features data about the state of Wyoming using this code:
+Today, though, most people use the simple features model (often abbreviated as sf) for working with vector geospatial data, which is easier to understand.
+For example, to import simple features data about the state of Wyoming, enter the following:

 library(sf)